-May 3, 2006
+May 2, 2007

 The purpose of this project is to implement in Prolog a program finding solutions to the puzzle known by the name Professorspillet.
-The project is to be done in groups of two persons.

 Professorspillet

 $Professorspillet^1$ is a 16-piece puzzle.
 Each piece is quadratic and has half a professor (torso or legs) at each of its four sides, and each professor has clothing in one of four colors.
 The objective of the game is to lay out the pieces in a 4x4 formation such that all professors formed along meeting edges have clothing of the same color in the torso and the legs parts.
 The pieces of the puzzle are depicted in Appendix A.